 MAKE SURE “IN” AND “OUT” DOORS ARE CLEARLY MARKED, TO KEEP FROM CLUMPING AND BOTTLE-NECKING.

 Nobody wants to shop somewhere if the environment isn’t pleasing.
-This is where proper crowd control comes into play.
+This is where proper customer flow in retail stores comes into play.
 You need to ensure that your store is easy to get in and get out of, and also easy to navigate once shoppers are inside.
 Organization is key.
 Barriers like retractable belt stanchions can be set up to keep traffic moving in an orderly fashion in the directions you want, particularly at entrances and exits, and anywhere people are expected to line up.
+Or get fancy and use ropes to cordon off areas.
 It also helps to make sure “In” and “Out” doors are clearly marked, to keep from clumping and bottle-necking with people trying to leave and come in at the same time.

 PEOPLE DON’T ENJOY WAITING, AND TOO MUCH OF A BACKUP CAN CAUSE A SHOPPER TO GIVE UP.